JsonRoyJones/spacex-app-evgo/README.md

 ```bash
 git clone https://github.com/JsonRoyJones/spacex-app-evgo
 ```
-(note that if you forked this repo, your username would be in place of mine)
+(note that if you forked this repo, you'll want to swap my username out for your username instead)

 ## Get up and running (locally)